 Work clothing is a commonly rejected tax deduction.
-In order for clothes to qualify as a tax deduction, the attire needs to be in line with industry standards, and it needs to be essential in order to run your business.
-The basic rule of this deduction is that if the uniform or clothing could be worn outside of work, then you shouldn’t deduct it.
+For clothes to qualify as a tax deduction, the attire needs to be in line with industry standards, and it needs to be essential to run your business.
+The basic rule of this deduction is that if you can wear the uniform or clothing outside of work, then you shouldn’t deduct it.

 - Protective clothing

-A new suit or dress wouldn’t be tax deductible because you could wear the attire outside of work.
+A new suit or dress wouldn’t be tax-deductible because you could wear the attire outside of work.

 Claiming the cost of cosmetic surgery as a tax deduction is almost always a no-go, but it has been done in extremely specific circumstances.

-For example, an exotic dancer was able to claim the cost of breast augmentation on the grounds that her surgery was a requirement for employment (the surgery made her more successful in her profession), and that the surgery was unsuitable for day-to-day use (the augmentation was such that she was going to have her breasts reduced once her stage career was over).
+For example, an exotic dancer was able to claim the cost of breast augmentation on the grounds that her surgery was a requirement for employment (the surgery made her more successful in her profession) and that the surgery was unsuitable for day-to-day use (the augmentation was such that she was going to have her breasts reduced once her stage career was over).

 The IRS doesn’t allow anyone to deduct the cost of simply staying healthy, but they will allow certain professionals to deduct expenses related to their personal appearance.

 For instance, bodybuilders can deduct the cost of body oils and other products that they use to improve the appearance of their skin.
 Professional athletes can deduct the cost of sports coaching or training for events and competitions.
-However, athletes generally can’t deduct the cost of dietary or nutritional supplements, because the benefits are personal as well as professional.
+However, athletes generally can’t deduct the cost of dietary or nutritional supplements because the benefits are personal as well as professional.

 The rules surrounding makeup as a tax deduction are strict.
 Similar to the clothing deduction, you can write off makeup used for stage or photo shoots, but not if you wear the same makeup outside of work.
-Any makeup purchases that are for photo shoots or shows should be purchased from professional suppliers (rather than the drugstore) if you plan to claim the cost.
+Any makeup purchases that are for photoshoots or shows should be purchased from professional suppliers (rather than the drugstore) if you plan to claim the cost.

-Similar to makeup costs, hair care expenses only qualify as a tax deduction when they are specifically for work-related photo shoots or shows.
+Similar to makeup costs, hair care expenses only qualify as a tax deduction when they are specifically for work-related photoshoots or shows.

-If you order your products from a professional supplier and only use them for performances or shoot, then you can claim the deduction.
+If you order your products from a professional supplier and only use them for performances or shoots, then you can claim the deduction.
 However, a haircut wouldn’t be deductible because you’ll take the new 'do with you outside of work.